rdwns/docker101/README.md

 For Dockerhub the convention is usually like `docker push username/image_name` for other private container registries it's generally `docker push <container_registry_url>/imagename`

-The steps are the same, however, the commands are different for different cloud providers.
+You mostly have to login to the container registry first before you can push, pull the images.
+The steps for logging in remain the same, however, the commands are different for different cloud providers.

 ### Step 5: Pull the image into a separate system